 - A bullish divergence RSI occurs when the RSI is making higher low

 Unfortunately, I hate to tell you this; there’s no magic secret.
-There's no golden goose laying a golden egg.
+No golden goose is laying a golden egg.

-So, if you’re ready to work, learn and put the time in, we can show you how to make money in any market, whether it's going up, down or sideways.
+So, if you’re ready to work, learn, and put the time in, we can show you how to make money in any market, whether going up, down, or sideways.
 Check out Bullish Bears stock training today!